harsilspatel/StarWarsRogueGame/README.md

 Changed design again, a less complex and tedious method was implemented.
 (12:50pm 8 May, 2018)

 Due to repeated code, a major design change must be made, force is no longer a class.
 The attack class will implement a force check instead (3:48pm 11 May, 2018)

+Finalized all the diagrams and code (4.33pm 13 May, 2018)